dead-claudia/thallium/README.md

 [![Build Status](https://travis-ci.org/isiahmeadows/thallium.svg?branch=master)](https://travis-ci.org/isiahmeadows/thallium) [![Join the chat at https://gitter.im/isiahmeadows/thallium](https://badges.gitter.im/isiahmeadows/thallium.svg)](https://gitter.im/isiahmeadows/thallium?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 A simple, unopinionated, modular test framework meant to simplify your tests.
-It supports Node 0.10 and later, and browser support is also planned.
+It supports Node v0.10 and later, as well as browsers (although it's not as well tested).

 *Note that this is a huge work in progress, and is probably not suited for production projects.*